 Empathic about the "feel" of a story, Kelly provides suggestions so that authors may revise with their own style in mind, preserving the individual voice, while alerting authors to current trends in publishable styles.
 Developmental fiction editing requires an emotional investment in the work - an investment of time and effort that Kelly is happy to make.

-Kelly has published over 100 non-fiction articles, two short stories, and a novel.
+Kelly has published over 100 non-fiction articles, three short stories, and two novels.
 She knows the hoops authors are expected to jump through and helps authors polish their submission packets.
 Query letters, synopses and professional quality formatting are as important as a well-polished manuscript.

 THEODORA O'BRIEN focuses on mysteries, science fiction, fantasy, thrillers, adventure, and horror titles.
 She has considerable experience with trade non-fiction.
 As Editorial Director of her own publishing house, Theodora published almost 100 titles, garnering several awards in "Best Of" categories.
 Almost half of the titles were bought for paperback reprints, and two were optioned for TV/movies.
 She has invaluable knowledge about the industry, the type of people who run it, how to work within it, and tips for getting your foot in the door.
 She's reviewed, evaluated, and edited thousands of manuscripts through the years, and uses that knowledge to help her clients produce results-driven manuscripts, query letters, and synopses.
 She works particularly hard at staying in the author's "voice," making sure the facts and dialogue match the time period in which the book is set, and "losing" excess verbiage.
 She's a good mentor, hard worker, and in many cases, has ultimately become a good friend.

 Freelance editor (with this network only) since 2002

 Dozens of authors now happily selling their books